BUCKINGHAM NICKS

-Buckingham Nicks was the self-titled 1973 album recorded by the duo of Lindsey Buckingham and Stevie Nicks, a few short years before they attained mega-stardom as members of Fleetwood Mac.
+Buckingham Nicks is the self-titled 1973 album recorded by the duo of Lindsey Buckingham and Stevie Nicks, just a few short years before they attained mega-stardom as members of Fleetwood Mac.
 They didn't know it at the time, but Buckingham Nicks served as their audition tape for the Mac.
 In 1974, Fleetwood Mac's lineup was down to Mick Fleetwood and John and Christine McVie, and the trio were looking for replacements for ex-members Bob Welch and Bob Weston.
 When they came across the Buckingham Nicks recording and heard Lindsey's guitar playing, they knew right away that they wanted him in the band.
 After Fleetwood contacted him and asked him to join, he decided he would come aboard if his then-girlfriend Stevie did.
 The rest, as they say, is history.
 The reconstituted quintet soon recorded their self-titled 1975 album Fleetwood Mac, which outsold the band's previous records; their next album, 1977's Rumours, is one of the best-selling albums of all time.

 Buckingham Nicks is not exactly a solid album.
 It was a commercial failure at the time of its release, and was not well received by critics, who probably lumped it in with the countless folk-rock and singer-songwriter offerings of its day.
-But time has been kind to the album, as its importance to music history has gained more recognition.
+But time has been kind to the album, as its importance to music history has helped it gain more recognition.
 Buckingham has always been an impressive guitarist, and his playing on this album shows him in respectable form.
 Nicks' now-famous voice is likable and heartfelt here.
 The songs are more than a little interesting.
 The album includes an early version of the song "Crystal", which was re-done on the duo's first album with Fleetwood Mac.
 Some of the tunes (like the opening track "Crying In The Night" and the up-tempo "Don't Let Me Down Again") sound similar to songs the pair would later create with Fleetwood Mac, making it clear what ingredients they brought to that band.
 Other tracks (like the Southern-flavored "Lola (My Love)") sound notably different from the better-known work of the two performers.
 Buckingham Nicks is a decent record on its own merits, but its true value comes from its historical significance, and the sense of mystery that was maintained during its many years of unavailability.

 Track Listing: